mesche/autoit-slider-skeleton-example/README.md

 You can lock the slider to the left or right margin of the monitor.

-The script supports multiple monitor.
+The script supports multiple monitors.

 ### Requirements